How much money can you make farming maize in Kenya

 You will need over 40 working days to produce maize from planting to harvesting.
 You require it for planting, first and second weeding, stacking and harvesting.
 Depending on the scale of your farm, you can use machinery for some of those activities.
 Most times it is a negligible difference in manual or use of machines in farm operations.
 Using tractors for planting, weed control and or harvesting is more efficient since you can complete work in a short period.

-Harvesting costs
+Harvesting and Drying costs

 Gross and Net profits